 What are the technical implications?

-This site taught me a lesson for the Agentic AI ecosystem.
+This site taught me a lesson for the Agentic AI infrastructure.
 If you want to draft a policy and communicate it via PDF, it will be ignored.
 If you want to draft a policy, and build it into the deployment pipeline, it will be enforced.

 Trust and speed are not trade-offs.
 They are twins.
 You can only go fast when you can trust the brakes.